It’s more obvious that resumes need to include work experience and education. But listing certifications on your resume

 Different than honors and awards, certifications may have to be to included on your resume, depending on the industry you’re applying to.

 Hiring managers often use Applicant Tracking Systems (ATS) to filter out resumes and narrow the pool of applicants.
 Therefore, certifications may be the key to beat ATS systems and make your resume more attractive than the competition.

 The first and most important step is to thoroughly read the job description.
 If you haven't looked at any job listings yet, search for jobs in your industry to find some.
 Let’s go over the various types of certifications you may find in the job description before figuring out where to put them on your resume.

 Many professions require its employees to hold certain licenses or certifications.
-According to the BLS, over 65% of people employed in legal occupations hold license and certificates.
+According to the BLS, over 65% of people employed in legal occupations hold licenses and certificates.
 76% of Healthcare practitioners hold licenses and certifications.

 Some professions may require more than one certificate.
 For examples, lawyers that have passed the bar need to indicate membership of a state’s bar.
 The job description will usually make required certifications clear.
 These certifications need to be listed on your resume.